Biodiversity Information Management Forum

 What we have achieved

-The BIMF was established at a workshop in 2007 to harmonize biodiversity information.
+The BIMF was established at a workshop in 2007 to harmonise biodiversity information.
 The forum has met annually (with the exception of 2011) and has succeeded in developing a networked community of people involved in the biodiversity information field.
+BIMF presentations and reports are available on the Biodiversity Advisor website.

 Who we are